yoel-zeldes/parasite/README.md

 **Note**: feel free to contribute to the Parasite framework - either by implementing additional navigation/content plugins, or by extending the framework itself.

+**Another note**: parasite web applications are best viewd using chrome.

 ## Getting started

 - Run git clone https://github.com/yoel-zeldes/parasite.git